skylarbeaty/Easy-RSVP/README.md

 2. Guest RSVP and Account Linking
     - Guests can RSVP without being logged in
-    - If later they login, their RSVP seamlessly links to their profile
+    - If they login later, their RSVP seamlessly links to their profile

 3. Polished Design
     - Responsive design provides seamless experience on any platform